 Saint Catharine of Siena School, founded in 1938, provides a quality Catholic education in a Christ-centered environment for the children of our parish and the surrounding community.
 Rooted in the Gospel message, our challenging academic program incorporates strategies and techniques necessary for success in the 21st Century.
 We nurture the growth of the whole child to prepare our students to become active members in their faith, life-long learners, and moral citizens in a global society.

-The pastor and principal direct our school within the guidelines of the Catholic Church, the Diocese of Allentown, and the Sisters, Servants of the Immaculate Heart of Mary in accordance with the requirements set forth by the Commonwealth of Pennsylvania.
+The pastor and principal direct our school within the guidelines of the Catholic Church, the Diocese of Allentown, and following the tradition of the Sisters, Servants of the Immaculate Heart of Mary, who served our school community for over 75 years through 2017, in accordance with the requirements set forth by the Commonwealth of Pennsylvania.

 We believe that-